 Stuff the Bus

 United Way and the Hamilton County PTA's Teacher Supply Depot are asking people to host school supply drives at their businesses, schools, and places of worship, or just donate school supplies at a participating drop-off event or location.
 Go online at LiveUnitedChattanooga.org to download posters, supply lists and other templates to help organize a drive.
-All school supply donations go to the Hamilton County PTA's Teacher Supply Depot, a 501c3.
-Any Hamilton County public school teacher who is a member of a Hamilton County public school PTA can shop at the Hamilton County PTAs Teacher Supply Depot to receive school supplies at no cost.
+If you need assistance with your drive, email email@example.com or call United Way at 423-752-0300.

-For more information, go to www.LiveUnitedChattanooga.org, call 423-752-0300, or email email@example.com.
+For more information on donating, please call 423-752-0322 or email firstname.lastname@example.org.

 ** The 2013 NSSEA Retail Market Awareness Study